Volt Active Data

 For Kubernetes, see the section on "Upgrading the VoltDB Software and Helm Charts" in the VoltDB Kubernetes Administrator's Guide.
 For DR clusters, see the section on "Upgrading VoltDB Software" in the VoltDB Administrator's Guide for special considerations related to DR upgrades.
 If you are upgrading from versions before V6.8, see the section on "Upgrading Older Versions of VoltDB Manually" in the same manual.

-Finally, for all customers upgrading from earlier versions of VoltDB, please be sure to read the upgrade notes for your current and subsequent releases, including V6, V7, V8, and V10.
+Finally, for all customers upgrading from earlier versions of VoltDB, please be sure to read the upgrade notes for your current and subsequent releases, including V6, V7, V8, V10, and V11.

 In addition to the major enhancements listed above, users of previous versions of VoltDB should take note of the following changes that might impact their existing applications.
 See the VoltDB Operator Release Notes for changes specific to the use of VoltDB on the Kubernetes platform.